 2. An obstetrician who works in a developing country delivers a baby who is suspected to have congenital hypothyroidism due to maternal iodine deficiency.
-Which sign of the following you would expect to find in this newborn?
+Which sign of the following would you NOT expect to find in this newborn?

 - Umbilical hernia

 - Mild jaundice

 3. A 7-week-old American infant was born at term, following a normal and uncomplicated pregnancy.
 His chart reveals that he had indirect hyperbilirubinemia at birth.
 According to his mother, he suffers from poor feeding.
 By physical examination, you notice that he suffers from hypotonia, lethargy, coarse facial features, and a protruding large tongue.
 What is the most likely cause of his presentation?